salesforce/storm-dynamic-spout/README.md

 Under normal circumstances this spout works much like your typical [Kafka-Spout](https://github.com/nathanmarz/storm-contrib/tree/master/storm-kafka) and aims to be a drop in replacement for it.
 This implementation differs in that it exposes trigger and filter semantics when you build your topology which allow for specific messages to be skipped, and then replayed at a later point in time.
-And it does dynamically without requiring you to re-deploy your topology as the criteria changes!
+All this is done dynamically without requiring you to re-deploy your topology when filtering criteria changes!

-### Example use cases
+### Example use case: Multi-tenant processing
-Wow!
-That sounds interesting...but when would I actually need this?

-#### Multi-tenant processing
 When consuming a multi-tenant commit log you may want to postpone processing for one or more tenants.
 Imagine that a subset of your tenants database infrastructure requires downtime for maintenance.
-Using the Kafka-Spout implementation you really only have two options to deal with this situation.
+Using the Kafka-Spout implementation you really only have two options to deal with this situation:

-You could stop your entire topology for all tenants while the maintenance is performed for the small subset of tenants.
+1. You could stop your entire topology for all tenants while the maintenance is performed for the small subset of tenants.

-Or you could filter these tenants out from being processed by your topology, then after the maintenance is complete start a separate topology/Kafka-Spout instance that somehow knows where to start and stop consuming, and by way of down-stream filter bolts re-process only the events for the tenants that were previously filtered.
+2. You could filter these tenants out from being processed by your topology, then after the maintenance is complete start a separate topology/Kafka-Spout instance that somehow knows where to start and stop consuming, and by way ofown-stream filter bolts re-process only the events for the tenants that were previously filtered.

-Unfortunately both of these solutions are either not acceptable, complicated, error prone, not to mention down right painful.
+Unfortunately both of these solutions are complicated, error prone and down right painful.

-#### Some other use case here
-Surely we can come up with another use case.

 ## How does it work?
+The sideline spout is really a container of many virtual spouts, which handle processing messages from the firehose as well as from various sidelines once they are stopped.

-This spout implementation exposes 2 interfaces for controlling **WHEN** and **WHAT** messages from Kafka get skipped and marked for processing at a later point in time.
+This spout implementation exposes two interfaces for controlling **WHEN** and **WHAT** messages from Kafka get skipped and marked for processing at a later point in time.

 The **Trigger Interface** allows you to define **WHEN** the spout will start marking messages for delayed processing,